Open-Markets-Initiative/wireshark-lua/README.md

 ## Testing

-Please report any dissection errors as issues.
+Please report any dissection errors as an [issue](https://github.com/Open-Markets-Initiative/wireshark-lua/issues "Omi Lua Wireshark Issues").
 Include a small note on the protocol and version, and a minimal capture demonstrating the problem.
 Also consider including a link or pdf specification documenting the correct behavior.

 Production packet captures are required for protocol verification.
 If your organization has the rights to packet captures, and you wish to make the world a better place, please post captures to this project.